Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 August 1993

-• A shortage of news for publication made this edition just a double side A4 containing South Yorkshire League Cross Country dates.
-New members and resignations, a Sunday Special run, news of the Percy Pud, 1993 Christmas Party and a photo of past Chairman Ian Shepherd sat on a large pile of Stones beer cans donated for a reception being held by the British Deaf Sports Council of which Ian was Press Officer.
+• A shortage of news for publication made this edition just a double-sided A4 sheet containing South Yorkshire League Cross Country dates, new members and resignations, a Sunday Special run, news of the Percy Pud, 1993 Christmas Party and a photo of past Chairman Ian Shepherd sat on a large pile of Stones beer cans donated for a reception being held by the British Deaf Sports Council, of which Ian was Press Officer

 September 1993